DanielJshn/TestAssigmentGit/README.md

 4. Restore the libraries with this command: `dotnet restore`
 5. Change the connection string for MSSQL in the `appsettings.json`  file
 6. Run the migrations to setup DB schema with this command: `dotnet tool install --global dotnet-ef`
+7. Create database by running this command:`dotnet ef migrations add InitialCreate`
-7. Apply migrations with this command: `dotnet ef database update`
+8. Apply migrations with this command: `dotnet ef database update`
-8. Build the project with this command: `dotnet build`
+9. Build the project with this command: `dotnet build`
-9. Run the project with this command: `dotnet watch run`
+10. Run the project with this command: `dotnet watch run`

 ## Api Documentation